TPLO Surgery on Dogs – Stage 1

-Watch for any increased signs of lameness, decreased limb use or abnormal behaviors and tailor your dog’s exercises accordingly so not to overtax her system.
-If any lameness or decreased limb use occurs please contact our hospital or regular veterinarian.
+Watch for any increased signs of lameness, decreased limb use or abnormal behaviors and tailor your dog’s exercises accordingly they are not overtaxed.
+If any lameness or decreased limb use occurs, please contact our hospital.

 - Increase limb use and reduce lameness

 - Increase walk time and length for overall improvement

 - Continue to improve muscle mass and strength